tszalay/Battlecode-2016/README.md

 ## Master TODO

 ### For Qualifier Submission
+- Debug z-day.
+Watch scrimmage vs vvphys and turing_it_up on the 24th, somewhat testable on scouting vs jene
+- GTFO Archons.
+See scrimmage vs vvphys on space, from the 24th, somewhat testable on on swamp, diffusion vs jene
+- Archons must run to allies.
+Watch channels vs Team Sheep scrimmage on the 24th
 - Hard code early game builds.
 Scouts out way to late on 1 archon maps like barricade.
-- Build 1 explore scout per archon before shadow scouts.
+Build 1 explore scout per archon before shadow scouts.
-- Scouts can't miss dens on edge of map.
-See goodies, caverns, we lose on goodies because of it
+- Make scouts see dens on edge of map.
+See goodies, caverns, we lose on goodies to jene because of it
-- Make soldiers search for dens or surround even before dens seen.
-Not enough early action on caverns.
-We lose ~200 rounds on scouts waiting for a scout.
+- Make soldiers search for dens or surround dens seen.
+Not enough early action on caverns vs jene.
+We lose ~200 rounds on scouting waiting for a scout
+- Shadow lone enemy archons and waypoint rage them.
+See scrimmage with return win on helloworld on 24th
 - Avoid units stuck at rubble for 1000 rounds.
-See Barricade and presents.
+See Barricade and presents vs jene.
 DenReapers does well on presents: Round 4 Losers B DenReapers (#222) vs. Protoss (#237)
-- Fix surround/zday bug.
-On scouts surround is never joined by one archon timid, no Zday.
-- GTFO for archons.
-See endgame on swamp, diffusion.
-- Add a few midgame vipers.
-They devastate us on swamp, the_duck adds 2 around round 300 too.
+- Have a few midgame vipers.
+They devastate us on swamp, the_duck adds 2 around round 300 too

-We suck on diffusion. clutch Queen sacrifice by jene after we viper her brood takes us out in the end.
-GTFO archon would help.

 ### For Seeding Submission